SushiLab/motus_course/documentation/2euler.md

 We will follow the installation instructions from the [mOTUSv2](https://motu-tool.org/) website.
 At home you can reuse the installation instructions and tutorials from this website.

 The `mOTUSv2` software is written in `python3` and requires the `bwa` aligner and `samtools` as prerequisites.
-All three are already installed on euler but need to be loaded:
+All prerequisites are already installed on euler but need to be loaded:

 ```bash
 # load bwa, samtools and python